A Guide to Driving in Wintery Conditions

 3. Driving on Settled Snow

 Taking it slowly is key to driving on snow that has settled.
 Avoid any rapid manoeuvres and keep the car in a low gear at all times.
 You want to allow your tyres maximum grip on a slippery surface, so give time for this to happen.
-Keep your distance from other cars, especially if you are approaching an incline.
+Keep ten times the normal stopping distance from other cars, especially if you are approaching an incline.
 There’s no way that you want to be forced to stop on a hill!